-Provide the title, signature, and phone number of the following:

-- a) plan preparer (i.e. Contractor safety and health staff person, QC); - b) plan approval by the Contractor (i.e., president, regional representative);

-2. BACKGROUND INFORMATION

-List the following information

-- a) Contractor; - b) contract number; - c) project name; - d) brief project description, description of work to be performed, and location; - e) Contractor and subcontractor's accident experience (actual lost time injury frequency for the last 12 months and their most recent Worker's Compensation Experience Modifier); - f) list of activities or areas which will potentially require hazardous materials analysis and management.
+- 1. Signature Sheet: Provide the title, signature, and phone number of the following: - a.
+Plan preparer (i.e. Contractor safety and health staff person, QC); - b.
+Plan approval by the Contractor (i.e., president, regional representative). - 2.
+Background Information: List the following information: - a.
+Contractor; - b.
+Contract number; - c.
+Project name; - d.
+Brief project description, description of work to be performed, and location; - e.
+Contractor and Subcontractor's accident experience (actual lost time injury frequency for the last 12 months and their most recent Worker's Compensation Experience Modifier); - f.
+List of activities or areas which will potentially require hazardous materials analysis and management. - 3.
+Responsibilities and Lines of Authorities: - a.
+Identification and accountability of personnel responsible for safety and health at both corporate and project level including both prime and subcontractors (contracts specifically requiring safety and health, or industrial hygiene, personnel shall include a copy of their resume for acceptance by SAWS);

-3. RESPONSIBILITIES AND LINES OF AUTHORITIES

-- a) Identification and accountability of personnel responsible for safety and health at both corporate and project level - including both prime and sub-contractors (contracts specifically requiring safety and health, or industrial hygiene, personnel shall include a copy of their resume for review by SAWS). - b) Lines of authority and levels of authorization, including liaison with SAWS C.O.I.s and Safety and Environmental Health Representatives shall be specified.

-4. SUBCONTRACTORS AND SUPPLIERS

-If subcontractors will be used and for major material suppliers, please provide the following:

-- a) identification of subcontractors and suppliers; - b) means for controlling and coordinating subcontractors and suppliers; - c) safety and health responsibilities of subcontractors and suppliers.

-5. TRAINING

-- a) List subjects to be discussed with employees during project safety and health orientation. - b) List mandatory training and certifications which are applicable to this project (e.g., confined space entry, crane operator, vehicle operator, HAZCOM, HAZWOPER training and certification, personal protective equipment, to name just a few) and other applicable requirements for periodic retraining/recertification. - c) Outline requirements (who attends, when given, who will conduct etc.) for supervisory and employee safety meetings.
+- b.
+Lines of authority and levels of authorization, including liaison with SAWS C.O.I.s and Safety and Environmental Health Representatives shall be specified. - 4.
+Subcontractors and Suppliers: If any subcontractors will be used and for major material suppliers, please provide the following: - a.
+Identification of subcontractors and suppliers; - b.
+Means for controlling and coordinating subcontractors and suppliers; - c.
+Safety and health responsibilities of subcontractors and suppliers. - 5.
+Training: - a.
+List subjects to be discussed with employees during project safety and health orientation; - b.
+List mandatory training and certifications which are applicable to this project (e.g., confined space entry, crane operator, vehicle operator, HAZWOPER training and certification, personal protective equipment, to name a partial list) and any other applicable requirements for periodic retraining/recertification; - c.
+Identify requirements for emergency response training; - d.
+Outline requirements (who attends, when given, who will conduct etc.) for supervisory and employee safety meetings. - 6.
+Safety and Health Inspections: - a.
+Discuss who will conduct safety and health inspections; when inspections will be conducted; how the inspections will be recorded; address the deficiency tracking system, follow-up procedures, etc.; - b.
+Discuss how any external inspections/certifications (such as by a third party) will be incorporated and responded to by the Contractor. - 7.
+Safety and Health Expectations, Compliance and Incentive Programs: Please discuss the following:

-6. SAFETY AND HEALTH INSPECTIONS

-- a) Discuss, as a minimum, who will conduct safety and health inspections, when inspections will be conducted, how the inspections will be documented, the deficiency tracking system to be used, follow-up procedures, and records retention. - b) Discuss how any external inspections/certifications (such as by a third party) will be incorporated and responded to by the Contractor.

-7. SAFETY AND HEALTH EXPECTATIONS, COMPLIANCE AND INCENTIVE PROGRAMS.

-The following are safety and health expectations:

-- a) The Contractor's written safety and health plan goals, objectives, and incident / accident experience goals for this project. - b) Written Contractor policies and procedures for managers and supervisors safety and health accountability. - c) Policies and procedures regarding noncompliance with safety and health requirements. - d) A brief description of the Contractor's safety incentive programs (if any). - e) Written Contractor and Subcontractor alcohol and drug testing policies.
+a.
+The Contractor's written safety and health plan goals, objectives, and incident / accident experience goals for this project;

-8. ACCIDENT REPORTING

-The Contractor shall define the procedures to be followed as required in Incident / Accident reporting (see page 16 and 17 of this program document); who completes the following; how; when:

-- a) exposure data. - b) incident / accident investigations, reports and logs. - c) immediate notification of major incidents / accidents and equipment damage.

-9. MEDICAL SUPPORT

-Outline on-site medical support and off-site medical arrangements (see Page 15 of this program document).

-10. PERSONAL PROTECTIVE EQUIPMENT
+b.
+Written Contractor policies and procedures for managers and supervisors safety and health accountability;

+c.
+Policies and procedures regarding noncompliance with safety and health requirements (to include disciplinary actions for violation of safety and health requirements);

-Outline procedures (who, when, how) for conducting job hazard assessments (JHA) to determine engineering controls on the use of personal protective equipment (PPE), if unable to resolve the hazard through engineering design.
-List the personal protective equipment which that shall be used for the project, and that will be posted per pages 13 and 14 of the program document.
+- d.
+A brief description of the Contractor's safety incentive programs (if any); - e.
+Written Contractor and Subcontractor drug testing policies. - 8.
+Accident Reporting: The Contractor shall designate the procedure (who, when, hows) for who completes the following: - a.
+Exposure data (man-hours worked); - b.
+Incident / accident investigations, reports and logs; - c.
+Immediate notification of major incidents / accidents and equipment damage. - 9.
+Medical Support: Outline on-site medical support and off-site medical arrangements (See Page 14, First-Aid and Medical Services for details). - 10.
+Personal Protection Equipment: Outline procedures (who, when, how) for conducting hazard assessments to determine engineering resolution, followed by proper use of personal protective equipment if unable to resolve through design.
+List all personal protective equipment which is available and shall be used for the subject project.
+Also list the PPE requirements, which will be posted on the job site.